10 Secrets to Having a Kick Ass Time at Edinburgh Castle (or my insanely dull Edinburgh Castle Guide)

 8. Do NOT wait in the Crown Jewels Museum line (queue) to see the Crown Jewels (Short story is that the line is long and the museum is LAME)

 Oh hey, who doesn’t like crown jewels?
-They’re shiny and sparkly and oh so pretty right?
+They’re shiny and sparkly and oh so pretty right (all the glitter and gold makes it one of the many great Edinburgh family attractions)?
 I mean how can you not see them while visiting Edinburgh Castle?
-Yeah I get it, that’s what the internal dialogue in everyone’s head.
-That’s why the line (queue) to see the Crown Jewels can be almost an hour long, if you wait in line (who doesn’t love a good queue?) to see both the crown jewels and their associated museum.
+Yeah I get it, that’s the internal dialogue in everyone’s head.
+That’s why the line (queue) to see the Crown Jewels can be almost an hour long, if you want to see (who doesn’t love a good queue?) the crown jewels and the associated museum.

-Well, this history nerd, I mean enthusiast, can honestly say that the museum for the Crown Jewels is pretty whack.
-Most people in this line (queue) are here to see the Crown Jewels and that’s it (I may have seen one person actually looking at the museum but you get the point).
+Well, this history nerd, I mean enthusiast, can honestly say that the museum for the Crown Jewels is only one person actually looking at the museum but you get the point).
 So do yourself a favor and skip the needlessly long wait.

-Instead, walk into the main courtyard where the Great Hall is located, and access the Crown Jewels from the East side of Crown Square, on the first floor of the Royal Palace.
+Instead, walk into the main courtyard where the Great Hall is located, and access the Crown Jewels from the East side of Crown Square, on the first floor of the Royal Palace (In case you don’t have a compass handy, use the entrance on the left side of crown square when you are facing the Royal residence and the Great Hall is to your right).
 This line (queue) is WAY shorter since patrons don’t unnecessarily meander through a museum that more closely resembles a ghost town.

 So, umm, I don’t know if you’ve heard of it but there is this new mobile phone application out there.
 I believe it’s called Instagram and I think all the cool, Hipster kids are trying it.
 Just kidding since there is a link to my Instagram page on this post, but I digress.